nicolastmaia/be-the-hero/README.md

 # Semana OmniStack 11

 This is a project developed as an exercise during **Rocketseat's 11th OmniStack Week** using NodeJS, React Native and ReactJS with the guidance of [@diego3g](https://github.com/diego3g).
-Its purpose is to allow recycling institutions broadcast their work and for potential clients (people who have something to recycle) to get in contact with them.
+Its purpose is to allow recycling institutions to broadcast their work and for potential clients (people who have something to recycle) to get in contact with them.

 The project consists of three folders: **backend**, **web**, and **mobile**.